formsandflows/PACo/Components/PACo_DetailsList_A.md

 | Width | The width of the related label control. |

 The width of a header can thus be configured but is fixed when using the app.
 It is possible to define the header outside the canvas app so it can be changed without changing the canvas app.
 This is a recommended approach.

-If the total width of all columns together is larger than the width of a details list canvas component instance, a horizontal scrollbar is shown.

 This canvas component is configured to have a maximum of 20 columns.
 When a column should not be used:
 - set the property "Text" to an empty string ("").